 Cyndi has a Masters in Business Administration from the Haas School of Business at University of Southern California, a Bachelor of Science in Business Administration and a minor in Shakespearan literature from University of California, Berkeley and continues to grow every day in her knowledge of special needs services and advocacy.
 She is looking forward to championing with families throughout the Los Angeles Metropolitan Area to connect them with the appropriate resources for their family to thrive!

-Jessica is a candidate for a Bachelor of Fine Arts in Illustration and a Minor in Art History and is set to graduate in the fall of 2025 from California State University of Long Beach.
-She is currently pursuing an Art Therapist and Independent Facilitator certifications to further support Clover Advocate’s services and growing client needs.
+Jessica graduated with a Bachelor of Fine Arts in Illustration and a Minor in Art History in 2025 from California State University, Long Beach.
+She has an Art Therapist certification and is pursuing an Independent Facilitator certification to further support Clover Advocate’s services and growing client needs.